Is there something that needs to be changed on all the credentials in a group or groups? Here is how to update them all in one go.

-- Make sure that you have your XLS or CSV file with all your students' data in it ready to go.
-If you have a number of attributes on your certificate design make sure that all the relevant information for those attributes appears on your spreadsheet, each with its column.
+Ensure you have ready your CSV, XLS, or XLXS file with all your recipients' data.
+If you have many attributes on your certificate design, ensure that all the relevant information for those attributes appears on your spreadsheet, each with its column.

-- The Accredible system will then analyze and validate your spreadsheet, looking for all the available data fields it can use.
+The Accredible system will then analyze and validate your spreadsheet, looking for all the available data fields it can use.

-- Once the spreadsheet has been validated you will need to assign the columns to the correct attributes if the system couldn't recognize them outright.
-If there is a column that our system has identified that you don't want to use on your credentials you will need to click 'Skip.'
+Once the spreadsheet has been validated, you must assign the columns to the correct attributes if the system can't recognize them outright.
+If there is a column that our system has identified that you don't want to use on your credentials, you will need to click 'Skip.'

-These can be 'skipped' but credentials will not be updated for any spreadsheet row that has errors.
-If you are shown errors, you should try to correct the issue, either by updating your spreadsheet or checking to make sure you made the correct column assignments in Step 2.
+These can be 'skipped,' but credentials will not be updated for any spreadsheet row with errors.
+If you are shown errors, you should correct the issue by updating your spreadsheet or checking to ensure you made the correct column assignments in Step 2.

 You can renew existing expired credentials by updating them with an expiry date in the future.
 Note that this will cost 1 credit for each renewed credential.